Machine Language

 Hex is used in debugging for representing binary data, machine code and memory dumps.
 Programmers often convert hex to binary or decimal to understand what’s stored or happening in memory.

-Hexadecimal addition is similar to decimal, but with carry-overs when the sum exceeds F (15 in decimal):
+Hexadecimal addition is similar to decimal, but with carry-overs when the sum exceeds F (15 in decimal), for example:

 1A3E